UW-Macrostrat/CriticalMAAS/README.md

   An LLM-assisted generator for geological "fact sheets" that operates over the scientific literature (_Bill Xia_; Computer Science)
 - [`UW-Macrostrat/unsupervised-kg`](https://github.com/UW-Macrostrat/unsupervised-kg):
-  Unsupervised knowledge graph construction to discover new entitities from gelogical literature (_Devesh Sarda_; Computer Science)
+  Unsupervised knowledge graph construction to discover new entitities from geological literature (_Devesh Sarda_; Computer Science)

 Eventually, both of these projects will be combined into a final system at [`UW-Macrostrat/macrostrat-xdd`](https://github.com/UW-Macrostrat/macrostrat-xdd).
+This will allow us to automatically generate new filterable and searchable entities describing rocks and their mineral contents as well as discover new rock entities.
+We will also integrate the results of this system into [macrostrat.org](https://macrostrat.org) to make these results easily accessible.

 We are also working on extract metadata from maps:
 - [`UW-Macrostrat/map-metadata-curation`](https://github.com/UW-Macrostrat/map-metadata-curation):